What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 You will be focused on your friendships and your personal development journey in 2024, Cancer.
 Jupiter, the Planet of Expansion, remains in Taurus until May 25, encouraging you to have discernment regarding who you allow into your orbit, and why.
 You may cultivate some of the strongest friendships you’ve had in years thanks to Jupiter in Taurus, but you may also experience a volatile period of having to release frenemy dynamics once Uranus shifts direct in Taurus on January 27 for a seven-month stretch.
 Just when you thought one element of your social life was stable, something is likely to catch you off guard.
 Try to not let yourself get so worked up that you lose your cool.

 This may be easier read than done, particularly during eclipse season in March and April, and then again in September and October.
-Since you’re ruled by the Moon you can find yourself easily influenced by supercharged lunations such as eclipses — they could make you feel like you’re losing solid footing.
+Since you’re ruled by the moon you can find yourself easily influenced by supercharged lunations such as eclipses — they could make you feel like you’re losing solid footing.
 This is when you should lean on the power of community, particularly once Jupiter enters Gemini for 13 months starting May 25.
 You may at first be tempted to keep your shadows and angst to yourself, but it’s through intentionally connecting with people who see your pain and can hold space for it that you’ll truly soar.

 AdvertisementADVERTISEMENT